Four types of DCA

-New Zealand is divided into 4 different disease control area types.
+New Zealand is divided into 4 DCA types.
 Each area has different TB testing frequencies and movement control measures, depending on the risk of TB being transferred from infected wildlife — mainly possums — to cattle and deer.

 Movement Control Area (MCA)

 In MCAs, all cattle or deer on a farm are tested annually.
-Your cattle or deer over 3 months old must have a TB test before they move within an MCA.
+Cattle over 3 months and deer over 8 months of age must have a TB test before they move within an MCA.
 You must complete the movement within 60 days of the pre-movement test.
 Stock going direct to slaughter don't require a pre-movement test.

 Moving animals from a Movement Control Area (MCA)